This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Chaffles

-This section shows how to make a chaffle, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make a chaffle, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat.
 You want your waffle iron hot, so that when the batter hits the pan, it starts cooking right away and makes a crisp exterior.
 (See my guide below on which waffle maker to use.)